kbmackenzie/logo-crawler-exercise/README.md

 ## Running the Project

-I've included a minimal CLI interface for convenience.
-It accepts an optional path to a CSV file.
-If none is provided, it reads `./websites.csv` by default.
+I’ve included a minimal CLI for convenience.
+It accepts an optional path to a CSV file: if none is provided, it defaults to `./websites.csv`, and if `-` is provided, it reads from STDIN.

 The output is written to stdout as CSV, with three columns: website url, logo url, favicon url.